ScottJDaley/ada/docs/query_syntax.md

   ```
   produce 60 iron plates from only iron ore
   ```
-- Specify an non-resource input, such as 30 iron rods:
+- Specify a non-resource input, such as 30 iron rods:
   ```
   produce 60 modular frames from ? resources and 30 iron rods
   ```